 Gloves: Universal precautions will be followed by all staff using disposable single-use gloves when there is possible blood or body fluid contact.
 This includes, but is not limited to, during healthcare procedures, toileting students, assisting with meals, temperature screening, or any other instance where there may be contact with a body fluid, including respiratory secretions.
 Vinyl disposable gloves will also be required when handling food and chemicals.
 Gloves are not recommended unless specific responsibilities require them.

 V. Health Monitoring and Containment Plan

-County of Los Angeles Department of Public Health: Protocols for PreK-12 Schools
+County of Los Angeles Department of Public Health: Guidelines for COVID-19 in TK-12 Schools and Guidance for Early Childhood Education Providers